SayOnce - Voice Dictation Software SayOnce - Voice Dictation Software

 The superwhisper Windows app is its newest, least mature build.
 Users report that dictated text does not always auto-insert into the active field, there is no way to manage vocabulary, and independent coverage cites crashes.
 None of this hits the Mac app, which is why the platform matters so much here.

 Stability comes up too.
 A Spokenly review, itself from a competing dictation vendor, reports the Windows release shipped with crashes and target-app freezes.
 A separate competitor, whisperstream.io, claims the Windows app was still on v1.4.0 while the Mac build sat at v2.14.0, and that on Windows the AI cleanup routes to the cloud rather than running on-device.
 We could not verify either claim independently, so read them as a rival's framing, not our finding.
 What both point at is the theme users hit firsthand.
-The Windows app trails the Mac app.
+The superWhisper windows app trails the Mac app.

 Two privacy defaults are worth knowing before you dictate anything sensitive.
 A reviewer who checked superWhisper's public feedback board reports that audio recordings are saved to disk by default with no in-app opt-out, and that keys for cloud models sit in a plaintext file rather than the OS credential store.
 Both were flagged with upvotes on that board.
 If you dictate client notes, check your settings first.